awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sql-app-manager.md

    }
    ```

-   The document lists correspond to the application type level, therefore, when you add a new `AWS-SQLServerWindows` document, it will show up in all `AWS-SQLServerWindows` deployments\.
+   The document lists correspond to the application type level\.
+Therefore, when you add a new `AWS-SQLServerWindows` document, it will show up in all `AWS-SQLServerWindows` deployments\.
 You can't add documents to a specific application\.
 **Note**
 Verify that you use the correct Region for the added document ARNs\.